-In July we are hosting a smaller officers retreat.
-The intent of this activity is to provide a more intimate setting for one professional staff representative from each school to join this conversation.
+In July we are hosting a smaller retreat for all types of campus sustainability practitioners: Sustainability officers, sustainability committee members, faculty who teach about sustainability, student sustainability staff, and others.
+If part of your role is furthering sustainability at your campus, we want you here!
+The intent of this activity is to provide a more intimate setting for people from each school to join this conversation.
 In this smaller setting we hope to carry the conversation well past introductions into targeted sessions and topics where we need the most help or have the most questions.

 The Washington Higher Education Sustainability Coalition (WAHESC) invites you to learn about cutting edge sustainability initiatives on campuses around Washington State in this first ever state-wide broadcast.
 The purpose of this event is to inspire, engage, and connect our regional higher education institutions during Earth Week.
 The broadcast on April 20th from 4:00pm-5:00pm will feature eight short presentations from staff and student sustainability advocates representing these projects: